MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Troubleshooting--Decreased-Performance-When-Running-Reports-in-the-Microsoft-Dynamics-NAV-Web-Client.md

 ---
+title: "Troubleshooting: Decreased Performance When Running Reports in the Microsoft Dynamics NAV Web Client"
-title: "Troubleshooting: Decreased Performance When Running Reports in the Microsoft Dynamics NAV Web Client" ms.custom: na ms.date: 06/05/2016 ms.reviewer: na
+description: "This article describes how to resolve this error: Decreased Performance When Running Reports in the Microsoft Dynamics NAV Web Client." ms.custom: na ms.date: 06/05/2016 ms.reviewer: na